wombleton/gitlaw-nz/acts/C/Charitable Trusts Act 1957.md

     (5) A copy of or extract from any document kept by or lodged with the Registrar under this Part, certified to be a true copy or extract under the hand and seal of the Registrar (whose official position it shall not be necessary to prove), shall in all legal proceedings be admissible in evidence as of equal validity with the original document.

-    (6) At any time while there are no regulations prescribing the fees payable under this section, or so far as no such fees are prescribed by any regulations, the fees so payable shall be the same as those payable under the corresponding provisions in section 9 of the Companies Act 1955\.
+    (6) At any time while there are no regulations prescribing the fees payable under this section, or so far as no such fees are prescribed by any regulations, the fees so payable shall be the same as those payable under the corresponding provisions in [section 363][96] of the Companies Act 1993\.
 All fees paid to the Registrar under this Act shall be paid into a Crown Bank Account, and shall form part of a Crown Bank Account.

     Compare: 1955 No 63 ss 8(3), 9

+    Section 29(6): amended, on 5 December 2013, by [section 14][97] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 29(6): amended, on 25 January 2005, pursuant to [section 83(7)][96] of the Public Finance Act 1989 (1989 No 44).
+    Section 29(6): amended, on 25 January 2005, pursuant to [section 83(7)][98] of the Public Finance Act 1989 (1989 No 44).

 ##### 30 Exemption from fees